Part 1: How it Works

 Middleman Bank 2: Bob's bank accepts the payment, then credits his account with the payment

 If Bob banks at the same bank as you then only one middleman is needed, however if say you want to send money from Nigeria to Chile.
 How many middlemen might be involved?
-What keeps the bank from holding your money hostage?
+What keeps any bank in the complex series of intermediaries from holding your money hostage?

 Looking Inside the Black Box